Included in this service page set

 - On-site requests with room, lighting, and visibility needs.

-- Video content review when signed-language access is part of the deliverable.
+- Video content review when signed-language access is part of the finished file.

 What you receive